Solo Exhibition at Tabakalera, San Sebastian, Spain

 17 September 2024 – 12 January 2025

-Pages extracted from National Geographic excerpt the work of the “father of wildlife photography” George Shiras 3rd.
-Inspired by the use of fire in the hunting practices of the Ojibwe people of the Great Lakes of the American Midwest, Shiras invented the camera trap.
-A controlled flame is held at the bow of the boat gliding along the water.
+Pages extracted from the iconic American magazine National Geographic excerpt the work of the “father of wildlife photography,” George Shiras 3rd.
+Shiras was Inspired by the use of fire in the hunting practices of the Ojibwe people of the Great Lakes of the American Midwest.
+In the tradition of the Ojibwe people, a controlled flame is held at the bow of the boat gliding along the water.
 The fire entrances the prey, and the reflection of the light in the eyes of the animals guides the arrows or, in the case of Shiras, signals to trigger the flash and shutter.
-Extramission, one of the earliest theories of sight, proposed that rays of light emitted by the eyes onto the outside world are what allow us to see.

 - Laura Serejo Genes